-Brussels-style raw beef tartare — top-quality beef fillet finely hand-chopped, dressed with raw egg yolk, capers, cornichons, shallot, Worcestershire, Tabasco, mustard, salt, and pepper, then served as a tartare on toast or with frites.
-The Belgian-French interpretation of steak tartare — heavier-handed seasoning than the French version, and traditionally pre-mixed at the table (NOT served raw for the diner to assemble).
+Brussels-style raw beef tartare — top-quality lean beef finely hand-chopped, dressed with mayonnaise plus raw egg yolk, capers, onion or shallot, parsley, mustard, Worcestershire sauce, and Tabasco, then served as a tartare on toast or with frites.
+The Belgian interpretation of steak tartare — the mayonnaise gives it a creamier texture and heavier seasoning than the French version, and it is traditionally pre-mixed (served ready-dressed rather than as raw components for the diner to assemble).
+Despite the name, the dish is thoroughly Belgian; the 'américain' is usually traced to the mayonnaise (once called 'American sauce') rather than to any US origin.

-Filet Américain Préparé is the most polarizing Belgian dish — raw beef IS divisive — but done well, it converts skeptics.
-The first bite: cool, soft beef with no chewy resistance, melting into seasoned cream from the egg yolk and oil; sharpness from capers + Worcestershire + Tabasco; bright crunch from shallot and cornichon.
-Spread onto warm toast: the heat from the toast slightly warms the beef edges, making it almost-buttery.
-Belgian frites alongside: dip a frite in the leftover seasoning.
-The flavor is umami-bomb without being heavy.
-Pair with a Belgian Witbier or a crisp Saison.
-A Brussels bistro's 5pm aperitif staple.
+Filet Américain is among the most polarizing Belgian dishes — raw beef is divisive — but done well it converts skeptics.
+The first bite: cool, soft beef with no chewy resistance, melting into the creamy dressing of mayonnaise and egg yolk; sharp savory hits from capers, Worcestershire, and Tabasco; bright crunch from shallot and cornichon.
+Spread onto warm toast, the bread's heat lightly warms the beef's edges, making it almost buttery; with frites alongside, dip a frite into the seasoning left on the plate.
+The flavor is an umami bomb without being heavy.
+Pair with a Belgian witbier or a crisp saison.
+A Brussels bistro's late-afternoon aperitif staple.

 Variations